> The Young Tradition > Songs > Lyke Wake Dirge

 We conceived our version as primarily instrumental, singing and chanting only the first verse.
 Whatever people may think, there is most definitely no electric guitar (or any other kind of guitar) in our rendition!

-Martin Green, Becky Unthank, Inge Thomson and Niklas Roswall performed the Lyke Wake Dirge in 2014 on their album Crows’ Bones.
-Martin Green commented in his liner notes:
+Martin Green, Becky Unthank, Inge Thomson and Niklas Roswall played the tune of Lyke Wake Dirge in 2014 on their album Crows’ Bones.
+Martin Green noted:

 This tune I got from the fiddle playing of David Shepherd of Blowzabella.
 The song of the same name is a well known; both originate from Yorkshire.